vitorfhc/SquareOrDie/README.md

 <i>Special: runners can teleport from a side of the screen to another</i>

 #### Missile
-In this mode there's a missile that follows a random player, when it gets in a specific range of any player it will explode, if you are in this range, you die, event not being the randomly chosen.
+In this mode there's a missile that follows a random player, when it collides with a player, he dies!
+The randomly chosen player has to trick the missile to hit another one!

 ----
 ### About